hortonworks/data-tutorials/tutorials/hdp/getting-started-with-druid/tutorial-1.md

 tasks will create a column oriented format, which is known as a Druid segment.
 Segments will be handed off to deep storage.

+> Note: Deep storage could be any distributed file system, which is used as a permanent backup of your data segments.

 5\.
-Deep storage could be any distributed file system, which is used as a permanent backup of your data segments.

-6\.
 Once the data is present in deep storage, it is then loaded onto the historical nodes.
 After the data is loaded onto the historical nodes, the indexing tasks will see the segments have been loaded onto the historical nodes, so the indexing tasks drops the segments from its memory.

-7\.
-Thus, if a query comes, it will be served from the historical nodes.
+> Note: Thus, if a query comes, it will be served from the historical nodes.

-8\.
+6\.
 Druid leverages Coordinator nodes to manage where the segments needs to be loaded.
 They are responsible for coordinating your data across different historical nodes.
 Coordinator nodes are also responsible for handling data replication.
 You can have configurable rules for loading your data.
 For instance, I could set a rule that makes sure only 1 month old data is loaded on the historical nodes with the Coordinator nodes.

-9\.
+7\.
 Zookeeper is used for doing internal communication and leader elections and fail overs.

 10\.
 There is an external dependency on a metadata store.
 It can be MySQL or